DLR-RM/stable-baselines3/docs/modules/a2c.rst

 The default ``DummyVecEnv`` implementation will only run a single thread for processing actions and collecting observations / rewards.
-With ``SubprocVecEnv``, each environment is running in its own thread, facilitating parallel processing for superior CPU utilization.
+With ``SubprocVecEnv``, each environment is running in its own thread, facilitating parallel processing for superior CPU utilization (see :ref:`Vectorized Environments <vec_env>`).

 .. code-block:: python